swasun/BanditProblem/README.md

-A collection of implementations of the bandit problem.
+A collection of implementations of the bandit problem (school project, Reinforcement Learning class, 2018).

 # Features